-In this interview, Mr. Mirkin will tell us something about the philosophy of Trade Ideas and he will also reveal some details about his personal way of dealing with the financial markets.
-This is a great addition to the Trade Ideas Review.
+In this interview, Dan Mirkin will tell us something about the philosophy of Trade Ideas and he will also reveal some details about his personal way of dealing with the financial markets.

-Question: So, when did you start with stock trading and what was your personal motivation to get into this business?
-By the way, do you still remember your most successful trade and your biggest mishap?
+When did you start with stock trading, and what was your personal motivation to get into this business?
+Do you still remember your most successful trade and your biggest mishap?

 My very close friend Steven Geduld whose family was in the Market Making business on the Nasdaq, introduced me to the business.